Tailor Brands logo

 Suppose the business already has a registered trademark or service mark on file with the U.S. Patent and Trademark Office (USPTO).
 In that case, that filing extends the registration to all of the United States, including Michigan.

-A registered agent is a person or a corporation that serves as the address for all legal and formal inquiries.
-In order to form an LLC, appointing a registered agent is a must, in Michigan as in all 50 states.
+registered agent for your Michigan LLC is a person or a corporation that serves as the address for all legal and formal inquiries.
+In Michigan, a registered agent is called a resident agent but operates the same way as registered agents in other states.

 Step 3: File articles of organization